 - Update workers on current information risks involving social engineering, social networking, social media, social apps, scams and frauds, in terms they understand and contexts that make sense, offering pragmatic advice;

 - Particularly for management, emphasize the most serious of today’s risks such as spear phishing and whaling against prime targets, blended/multimode attacks and social engineering by malicious insiders;

 - Using news reports concerning recent incidents, demonstrate that the dangers are genuine, the human and commercial impacts substantial – we’re not crying wolf here;

 - Describe and promote the corresponding information security controls, particularly the human element given the limited effectiveness of technical/cybersecurity controls against social engineering, with a mix of informational and stimulating content;

 - Motivate workers to act more securely, for example spotting, rebuffing and reporting possible attacks.

 Please think about the learning objectives for your organization.
 Which are the most relevant people-related concerns for the business?
 Have there been any recent/significant incidents or near-misses that make this topic especially pertinent?
 Are there particular awareness messages or themes you want to draw out?

 People security awareness

-This awareness and training module concerns humans being both information risks and information security controls - dual use you could say.
+This awareness and training module concerns the paradox that we humans present information risks, and yet we are extremely valuable information security controls.